Tom Izzo: USA basketball

 Izzo was head coach of the USA Basketball men's team that took fourth place at the 2003 Pan American Games.
 Prior to that, he was assistant coach of the team that had a 5–0 record and won the gold medal at the 2001 Goodwill Games.
 Izzo served on the Collegiate Committee of USA Basketball's 2005–2008 Quadrennium Committees.

 Operation Hardwood

 In 2005 and 2006, Izzo participated in Operation Hardwood, in which college coaches went to Kuwait military camps to coach basketball teams of American service members.
 Among the other coaches were Tubby Smith, Gary Williams, and Rick Barnes.
 In 2005, Izzo's team won the tournament championship.

 Marriage and family

 Tom Izzo has been married to his wife, Lupe Marinez Izzo, since 1992.
-They have a daughter, Raquel, and an adopted son, Steven.
-Steven is a walk-on player for his father at Michigan State.
+They have a daughter, an adopted son, Steven, who played under Izzo from 2019–24 at Michigan State, and two granddaughters.